zS1L3NT/ts-discord-reminder/README.md

 Reminder Bot is a Discord bot that can store reminders you want to keep, in the server that you add it too.
 Reminder bot needs a dedicated text channel to place all reminders into.
 For every reminder, Reminder bot will update the `Due in` on the embed to let you know how soon the reminder is due in.
 Reminder Bot was the first bot among all my Discord Bots to make use of a Bot Cache and Guild Cache system, which lead to the creation of [Nova Bot](https://github.com/zS1L3NT/ts-npm-nova-bot)

-You can add it to your own server using [this](https://reminder-bot.zectan.com) link, just make sure to give it admin permissions.
-Reminder Bot is built on top of the [Nova Bot](https://github.com/zS1L3NT/ts-npm-nova-bot) Discord bot framework.

 This is an example of a reminder that Reminder bot stores<br>
 ![Example](https://i.ibb.co/rtB0DMx/reminer.png)